zhixiangteoh/tP/docs/UserGuide.md

 Creates a new deck of flashcards.
 The `create` command expects one argument specifying the name of the deck to be created.

-> Note: Duplicate deck name will not be allowed.
-And deck name cannot contain "/tag".

 #### Format

 Create deck without tags:
 ```java
 create <name of deck>
 ```
+> Note: Duplicate deck name will not be allowed.
+And deck name cannot contain "/tag".

 Create deck with tag(s):
 ```java
 create <name of deck> [/tag <tag1> [<tag2>]]
 ```
+> Tags' name must be a single word, spaces are used to separate different tags.
+>  Tags' name is case-sensitive and cannot be duplicated.

 #### Examples